afiella/whos-up-app/README.md

-# Player Queue App 🎮
+ Rotation Queue App 🎮

-A responsive and animated web application for managing “who’s up next” in any rotation-based group — whether it’s for sales reps, game players, or collaborative tasks.
+A responsive and animated web application for managing “who’s up next” in any rotation-based group. whether it’s for sales reps, game players, or collaborative tasks.
 This project was inspired by a real workflow challenge I encountered while working in sales and tech support.

-## ✨ Features
+ ✨ Features

 - Smooth queue animations (fade and slide-up)
 - Add or remove players dynamically